 During World War II, the RIN had rapidly expanded from a small naval force composed of sloops to become a full-fledged part of the Armed Forces and for the first time recruited men from different social strata.

 It played an instrumental role in halting the progress of Japanese forces and was involved in escorting Allied convoys in the Indian Ocean, defending the Indian shoreline against invasions and supporting allied military operations through coastlines and rivers.

-Between 1943 and 1945, there were nine mutinies on board various individual ships in response to poor living conditions, arbitrary treatment, inadequate pay and a perception of an uncaring senior leadership.
+Between 1943 and 1945, there were nine mutinies on board various individual ships in response to poor living conditions, arbitrary treatment, inadequate pay and a perception of an uncaring leadership.

 Once Germany and Japan were defeated, those activists started agitating against the British Empire, which had run their homeland since 1858 and initially had the intention to continue doing so.

 The first incident occurred on December 1st, 1945 at the HMIS Talwar, a naval establishment on land in Bombay in use from 1943 to 1947 to which around 1,000 communications operators from (lower) middle class backgrounds with a certain level of education had been assigned.

 Around 20 of these, with a dozen sympathizers frustrated with racial discrimination, vandalized the premises by littering the parade ground for a public event with burnt flags and buntings as well as prominently displaying brooms and buckets at the tower.

 The senior officers cleaned up the premises before the visitors arrived without further action, emboldening the conspirators to continue with similar activities over the course of the following weeks.